 My friend is in the Waverly, described as having “country cottage décor” and I’m in the cozy Sunset Room, with corner windows and a view of the prairie – still dusty.

-Guestrooms have whirlpool tubs, TV, internet access, free WiFi, large screen tv, whirlpool tub and shower, mini fridge.
+Guestrooms have whirlpool tubs, TV, internet access, free WiFi, large screen tv, a whirlpool tub and shower, and a mini fridge.